Value Engineering Change Proposals

 Value Engineering Change Proposals (VECP) are post-award value engineering proposals made by construction contractors during the course of construction under a value engineering clause in the contract.
 The Federal-aid Policy Guide, FAPG G011.9, defines VECPs as "a construction contract provision which encourages the contractor to propose changes in the contract requirements which will accomplish the project's functional requirements at a less cost or improve value or service at no increase or a minor increase in cost.

-Internal review procedure for Value Engineering Change Proposals:
+ABBREVIATED Internal review procedure for Value Engineering Change Proposals:

-If the District approves the initial review of the VECP, the DCA will forward the VECP along with the findings to the Central Office Value Engineering Coordinator in the Division of Construction Management.
+If the District approves the initial review of the VECP, the DCE will forward the VECP along with the findings to the Central Office Value Engineering Coordinator in the Division of Construction Management.
 This is the preliminary VECP review as outlined in the procedure.

 The District will make a final determination based on the comments and direct the Contractor accordingly.

-Status of Existing VECPs
+Status of VECPs